twofingerrightclick/svdoever.github.io/src/WIP/Sitecore_93_SXA_Cheatsheet.md

 - [project](https://helix.sitecore.net/principles/architecture-principles/layers.html#project-layer) - context of the solution

 ### Create a new module
 A module is selectable when scaffolding a new tenant or site (or can be added afterward).
+A module is also required to add new renderings.

 Module can be created at tenant and/or site level.